ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 In my implementation **Step 2** and **Step 3** are executed in a recursive manner.
 When traversing the tree, a indentation level is parsed down the tree and increased based on the node kind.

-**Step 2** and **3** are in its essence, a [catamorphism](https://en.wikipedia.org/wiki/Catamorphism) from a syntax tree to a sequence of edits.
+**Step 2** and **3** are, in its essence, a [catamorphism](https://en.wikipedia.org/wiki/Catamorphism) from a syntax tree to a sequence of edits.
-Here of course a syntax tree is a [endofunctor](https://en.wikipedia.org/wiki/Functor#endofunctor) in the category of types and functions but im drifting of.
+Here of course a syntax tree is a [endofunctor](https://en.wikipedia.org/wiki/Functor#endofunctor) in the category of types and functions, but i digress.
 {{< /notice >}}

 ---

 **Step 4**: Consolidate
-Sort Edits by starting point and merge consolidate consecutive edits.
+Sort edits by starting point and merge consolidate consecutive edits.
-Optionally also remove redunant edits.
+Optionally also remove redundant edits.

 ![](img/FormattingConsolidation.svg)